The Sugarlands

 The Sugarlands, looking northwest from Bull Head.

 The Sugarlands is a valley in Tennessee within the north-central Great Smoky Mountains, located in the southeastern United States.
 Formerly home to a string of small Appalachian communities, the valley is now the location of the Great Smoky Mountains National Park headquarters and the Sugarlands Visitor Center.
 Lying just south of Gatlinburg, the Sugarlands is one of the park's most popular access points.

 The Sugarlands area stretches roughly from Grapeyard Ridge and Roaring Fork in the east to the slopes of Sugarland Mountain to the west.
-Mount Le Conte rises 5,000 feet above the valley to the south and southeast.
+Mount Le Conte rises 5,000 ft above the valley to the south and southeast.
 The West Fork of the Little Pigeon River, its source high in the mountains, passes through the Sugarlands, draining much of the valley.

 When the first Euro-American settlers arrived in the early 19th century, they named the valley after the many sugar maple trees growing in the area at the time.
 Syrup was made from the sap in these trees and used as a sweetener in the days before the availability of cane sugar.
 While these trees were cleared by the early settlers, the sugar maple is still common throughout the park.